-With the adoption of this Code of Conduct it becomes Council's adopted Code.
+Once adopted the Code of Conduct Policy and the Procedures become Council's Code.

-That the draft Code of Conduct and the Procedures for the Administration of the Code of Conduct as attached to this report as Appendix 1 be placed on public exhibition for a period of no less than 28 days for a further report to Council in due course.
+- 1. That the Draft Code of Conduct and the Draft Procedures for the Administration of the Code of Conduct, attached as Appendix 1 and 2, be noted. - 2.
+That the Draft Code of Conduct and the Draft Procedures for the Administration of the Code of Conduct, be placed on public display for a period of not less than 28 days. - 3.
+That following conclusion of the pubic exhibition process, a further report be presented to Council.

-Darren Keenan Internal Ombudsman
+Nicola Eggleton Internal Ombudsman